Finding qualified contractors and advisors

 Using a Program Registered Contractor is optional and not required to receive a rebate.
 You may select a contractor from our list or select your own qualified contractor.

 Upgrading your insulation?

-You’ll be required to use a Program Registered Contractor to receive a rebate on insulation upgrades completed and invoiced on or after April 1, 2021.
-See our list of eligible contractors.
+You’re required to use a Program Registered Contractor to receive a rebate on insulation upgrades.
+View a list of eligible insulation contractors.

 Neither BC Hydro nor FortisBC represent or guarantee any of the work performed by the Program Registered Contractors and are simply offering training in order to better educate contractors.

 Home Renovation Rebates and CleanBC Better Homes Rebates vary depending on your home’s main heat source.
 Rebates are available for British Columbians who use electricity natural gas, oil or propane as the primary heating fuel for their home.
 To identify the various rebates available for energy efficiency upgrades, choose from the following based on your home’s main heating system.